CASE FILE // PC-2026-04

 The ROI calculation for phishing-simulation training is straightforward in principle: compare the annual program cost against the modelled reduction in phishing-event cost.
 The published literature on click-rate reduction from KnowBe4 and similar programs is reasonably consistent.
 Hoxhunt 2026, Cofense 2024, and KnowBe4's own annually-published Phishing Industry Benchmarks Report all show 50 to 70 percent reduction in baseline-bulk-phishing click rates over 24 months of continuous program use.
 The reduction against AI-grade spear phishing is materially lower (roughly half), and against AitM attacks (see /by-attack/aitm) is approximately zero because the lure-recognition gap is not the attack's failure mode.

 The honest caveat is that the published click-rate reductions measure performance against bulk-phishing simulation lures, which are easier to recognise than the AI-grade lures attackers now deploy against real targets.
 Real-world program impact may be smaller than the published numbers suggest because the lure types in simulation are different from the lure types in production.
-This does not eliminate the ROI case but it does suggest that organisations should treat awareness training as a necessary layer rather than a sufficient defence, and that the training program should be paired with phishing-resistant MFA, behavioural email security, and a documented incident-response capability rather than substituted for them.[KnowBe4 Phishing Industry Benchmarks Report 2024 + Hoxhunt 2026 + Cofense 2024]
+This does not eliminate the ROI case but it does suggest that organisations should treat awareness training as a necessary layer rather than a sufficient defence, and that the training program should be paired with phishing-resistant MFA, behavioural email security, and a documented incident-response capability rather than substituted for them.[KnowBe4 Phishing Industry Benchmarks Report 2024 + Hoxhunt Phishing Trends Report 2026 + Cofense 2024]

 Exhibit F